elieling/flowtigs/README.md

 $ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
 ```

-#### Installing Rust on Windows
+### Installing Rust on Windows

 Follow this [link](https://www.rust-lang.org/tools/install) and follow the instructions to install rustup.

-### Running ggcat
+## Running ggcat

-ggcat takes reads as input and outputs a file that can be used by flowtigs, see [example](https://github.com/elieling/flowtigs-data).
+ggcat takes reads as input and outputs a file that can be used by flowtigs, see [example](https://github.com/elieling/flowtigs-data) of the input and output format of ggcat.
 Download ggcat with the following commands
 ```
 git clone https://github.com/algbio/ggcat --recursive cd ggcat/